by Nebula Haze

 When growing many different cannabis strains at once in the same grow space, some plants will likely be ready to harvest sooner than others.

 On average, most cannabis strains need about 9-12 weeks in the flowering stage after the lights have been switched to a 12/12 light schedule before they’re ready to harvest, though some strains are ready in as little as 7 weeks, and some as long as 16 weeks or more.

 The biggest factor when it comes to time-to-harvest is the strain.
 If you give a bunch of different plants the exact same growing environment, the genetics are going to mostly dictate how long buds take to mature.

 Luckily, when shopping for seeds, nearly all strain breeders usually give you an estimated flowering time for each strain

 Read more: Why are buds taking forever to mature? (and how to speed the process up)

 So if you plan on growing many plants together, consider that a strain that needs an 8-week flowering stage is going to be ready to harvest a lot sooner than a strain with a 16-week flowering stage.

 Tip: Breeders often count from the beginning of the harvest window.
 It’s a good idea to add ~2 weeks to most breeder estimates to achieve peak ripeness, though inspecting the buds is the most accurate way to choose harvest time.

 There’s nothing wrong with harvesting your plants one at a time as they become mature, but the length of the flowering stage is something to keep in mind if you prefer one big harvest over a bunch of smaller ones.

-Most of the time, the buds that get the most dense, long and thick are located at the top of your plant near the grow lights.
+Most of the time, the buds that grow the most dense, long, and thick are located at the top of your plant near the grow lights.
 So you want to get as many main buds as possible in that position before your plants start flowering.